dvarkin/mhub/README.md

     "queue":"queue1","messages":["1","2"],"marker":5
     }

+TCP clients will automaticly subscribed for new messages.

 #### Subscribe with **marker**

 All messages in queue are strong ordered.
-You can get older messages and automaticly subscribe to new messages (or pulling in case of UDP) starting from particular position using **marker**.
+You can get older messages starting from particular position using **marker**.

     {
     "get": "queue1","marker": 2